 Division rival Houston visited Lucas Oil Stadium in the regular season finale in hopes of clinching the AFC’s No. 1 seed in the playoffs.
 The Colts were not deterred, however, as the team corralled the emotion in Pagano’s return and compiled a 28-16 win to finish the regular season with an 11-5 record.
 The real victory, however, was the return of a healthy Chuck Pagano.
 It was a day the Colts organization and fans will remember for generations.

 Indianapolis’ playoff run ended earlier than the team had wished after falling to the eventual Super Bowl XLVII champion Baltimore Ravens in an AFC Wild Card playoff contest.
 What was not lost were the numerous team and individual milestones that the Colts established in a season facing low expectations.
 Most notably, the 11-5 record was a nine-win improvement from the 2011 campaign, which tied for the third-largest one-year turnaround in NFL history.
-The Colts also registered their 12th 10-plus win season in the past 14 years, which is the most of any NFL team since 1999.
+The Colts also registered their 12th 10-plus win season dating back to 1999.

 Pagano and Arians were honored together by the Maxwell Football Club as the recipients of the 24th Annual Earle “Greasy” Neale Award for Professional Coach of the Year.
 The two also garnered AFC Coach of the Year honors as winners of the annual NFL 101 Awards.
 Pagano was selected by the PFWA as the winner of the 2013 George Halas Award, given to the NFL player, coach or staff member who overcame the most adversity to succeed.
 Each year, the Fritz Pollard Alliance Foundation recognizes individuals who make a difference in diversity and inclusion at an annual awards banquet.
 In February of 2013, Pagano received the foundation’s Game Ball Award for the differences he has made to level the playing field in the NFL for minorities.

-In three seasons with the Colts, Pagano has coached 10 Pro Bowl players, including S-Mike Adams, CB-Vontae Davis, WR-T.Y.
-Hilton, ILB-D’Qwell Jackson, QB-Andrew Luck (three times), OLB-Robert Mathis (twice), P-Pat McAfee, LS-Matt Overton, K-Adam Vinatieri and WR-Reggie Wayne.
+In four seasons with the Colts, Pagano has coached 10 Pro Bowl players, including S-Mike Adams (twice), CB-Vontae Davis (twice), WR-T.Y.
+Hilton (twice), ILB-D’Qwell Jackson, QB-Andrew Luck (three times), OLB-Robert Mathis (twice), P-Pat McAfee, LS-Matt Overton, K-Adam Vinatieri and WR-Reggie Wayne.
 In 2013, Mathis led the NFL and set a career-high with 19.5 sacks, earning him the inaugural Deacon Jones Award.
 In the process, he set a new franchise record with 111.0 career sacks.

 In 2011, Pagano’s defensive unit finished third in the NFL in total defense (288.9 ypg.), second against the run (92.6 ypg.) and fourth against the pass (196.3 ypg.) on their way to an appearance in the AFC Championship Game.
 The Ravens also led the league in forced fumbles (21) and had the third-most sacks in the NFL (48.0), including a franchise record-tying 9.0 sacks in Week 12 against San Francisco.